IrisSec/irissec.github.io/_posts/2020-07-26-Isabelles-Bad-Opsec-3.md

 ---
+title: Isabelle's Bad OPSEC 3
+author: skat
+categories: osint
 layout: post
-title: "Isabelle's Bad Opsec 3 [OSINT]"
-description: "solved by skat, not_really"
 ---

-### Writeup by skat

 > Isabelle has a youtube video somewhere, something is hidden in it.
 >